Investor Home

 This anomaly is subject to intense debate over whether an opportunity to generate excess returns actually exists.
 Ibbotson data (See Historical Data) and other studies show that small capitalization stocks outperform large stocks in the United States as well as in foreign markets.
 However, others argue that its not reasonable to assume that investors can realize those returns.
 Professor Jeremy J. Siegel argues that the period from the end of 1974 through the end of 1983 accounts for the whole outperformance of small caps and according to John C. Bogle, since December 1978, small caps and large caps have earned exactly the same returns (Source: Wall Street Journal 2/10/97).

 Price changes tend to persist after initial announcements.
 Stocks with positive surprises tend to drift upward, those with negative surprises tend to drift downward.
 Some refer to the likelihood of positive earnings surprises to be followed by several more earnings surprises as the "cockroach" theory because when you find one, there are likely to be more in hiding.
 Robert Haugen in his book The New Finance: The Case Against Efficient Markets argued that the evidence implies investors initially underestimate firms showing strong performance and then overreact.
 Haugen concluded that "The market overreacts--with a lag" and that " we apparently have a market that is slow to overreact."
-You can check today's earnings surprises from Yahoo and Zacks.
 See also Technical Anomalies and Interrelationships.

 There is evidence, and try as they might, the accountants and financial people can't make it go away, that when you get an earnings surprise, somehow or other the market doesn't seem to absorb it all right away.